ljbo82/c-cpp-gcc-builder/docs/index.md

 !!! note  "Assumptions"
     * Although the build system simplifies a makefile writing process, the developer must have a basic knowledge about how [GNU Make](https://www.gnu.org/software/make/) works, and how to write makefiles.
 For details, check [GNU Make official documentation](https://www.gnu.org/software/make/manual/make.html).
-    * Although your project's build logic could be splitted into multiple makefiles, in order make easier the explanation of the concepts, it will be assumed a project containing a single makefile responsible by the compilation/distribution process.
+    * Although your project's build logic could be split into multiple makefiles, in order make easier the explanation of the concepts, it will be assumed a project containing a single makefile responsible by the compilation/distribution process.
     * From this point onwards, the project root directory will be referred to as `<PROJ_ROOT>` and it is the directory where project's `Makefile` is located.

-The build system can be either shared by multiple projects (i.e. multiple projects unsing a single copy of the build system), or it can be emebedded directly into your project.
+The build system can be either shared by multiple projects (i.e. multiple projects using a single copy of the build system), or it can be embedded directly into your project.

 The basic usage is comprised by the following steps:

 1. Copy or clone the build system into a directory of your preference (from this point onwards, the directory containing the build system will be referred to as `<CPB_DIR>`).

-    !!! note "Build system repository vs Build system aggregator repository" There are two respositories in which you can get the build system:
+    !!! note "Build system repository vs Build system aggregator repository" There are two repositories in which you can get the build system:

         * **Actual build system repository:**